 When INFJ and ESTJ conflict occurs, it is usually due to the following reasons:

-- ESTJ gives orders instead of looking for compromise
+- ESTJ gives orders instead of looking for a compromise

 - INFJ won’t talk about their feelings enough with ESTJ